jhcasado/cdm/README.md

 Simple Console Display Manager
 ==============================

+This simpler version of CDM:
+    - doesn't use/depend from dialog/ncurses.
-This version of CDM can use a common .xinitrc script to start the X programs and doesn't clear the screen.
+    - can use a common .xinitrc script to start the X programs.
+    - doesn't clear the screen.

 Invocation
 ----------